Alerts

 Power steering startup sequence is unsuccessful.

-Controller calibration check is unsuccessful, corresponding controller monitor is not responding, or state timeout occurs.
+Monitor calibration check is unsuccessful, corresponding controller is not responding, or state timeout occurs.

 The motor is disqualified and system health is degraded.